chanzuckerberg/fogg/docs/TUTORIAL.md

 This tutorial will walk you through using fogg to create a new infrastructure repository.

-Image that you are a company named Acme Corporation and want to deploy staging and production versions of your website where each one consists of a single server (let's keep it simple).
+Imagine that you are a company named Acme Corporation and want to deploy staging and production versions of your website where each one consists of a single server (let's keep it simple).

 Note that fogg works by generating Terraform and Make files.
 It does not run any terraform commands for you.